-Eric Adams aide faces corruption charges amid New York City mayoral race
+Eric Adams aide faces bribery charges amid New York City mayoral race

 Those decisions, the indictment said, were made “without regard to safety considerations or the Department of Buildings’ expertise”.

-In the latest series of indictments, Lewis-Martin and Martin II face similar bribery charges.
+In the latest series of indictments, Lewis-Martin and Martin face similar bribery charges.
 In one case, the district attorney accuses them of fast-tracking a residential renovation plan at the Department of Buildings in exchange for nearly $10,000 worth of free catering, including crab cakes, octopus and salmon dishes.

 In another instance, Lewis-Martin is accused of having “interfered” with the Department of Transportation’s plans to install bike lanes on a New York City boulevard, in an effort to please the owners of a nearby company, Broadway Stages, which offers services for TV and film productions.